Title Insurance Protects Your Investment

 Looking for a mortgage loan?
-We'd be thrilled to talk about your mortgage needs!
-Give us a call today at 214-869-7339.
+We'd be thrilled to discuss your mortgage needs!
+Call us at 214-869-7339.
 Ready to begin?
-Apply Here.
+Apply Online Now.

-The biggest investment you will make in your lifetime will likely be purchasing a home.
-So before you close, you need to know that no one else has a claim to the property.
+Buying a home will likely be the largest investment you make in your lifetime.
+Before you close, you'll want to know that no other individual or entity has a claim or lien to the property.

 Determining that your rights and interests to the property are clear is the business of a title insurance company.

-The title company performs an extensive search on the title history of the property.
-Through its research, the title insurance company can almost always find any title problems and clear up these problems before you close on the property.
+The title company searches the title history of the property.
+The title company can usually identify any title problems that may arise and have these problems cleared-up prior to closing.

-- Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-If this happens, the title company will defend the title and will cost you nothing.
+- Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
+In this case, the title insurance company will defend the title and will cost you nothing.

 - Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
-Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
-Any number of other complicated problems define "Defective title" or "Clouded Title."
+Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
+Any number of other complex problems define "Defective title" or "Clouded Title."
 The title insurance policy will protect you from these errors if the title company doesn't discover them.

 Lear Financial Group LLC.